guotong1988/guotong1988.github.io/blog/index.md

 <ul>

-  {% for post in site.categories.research %}
+  {% for post in site.categories.blog %}
     <li>
         <a href="{{ post.url }}" title="{{ post.title }}">{{ post.title }}</a>
     </li>